WingchunSiu/DeepRecurse/README.md

-# DeepRecurse
+# Monolith

+***One context, run everywhere.***

 **RLM-as-a-service: persistent, recursive reasoning for AI coding agents.**

 Built on top of [alexzhang13/rlm](https://github.com/alexzhang13/rlm) — the open-source [Recursive Language Model](https://arxiv.org/abs/2512.24601v1) framework where LLMs offload context into a REPL environment and recursively call sub-LLMs to decompose complex tasks.
 On benchmarks like OOLONG (132k tokens), RLM(GPT-5-mini) outperforms GPT-5 by over 34 points at similar cost.

-DeepRecurse takes the core RLM and turns it into **deployed infrastructure** that AI agents can call as a tool.
+Monolith takes the core RLM and turns it into **deployed infrastructure** that AI agents can call as a tool.
 We wrap the RLM in an [MCP](https://modelcontextprotocol.io) server, deploy the compute on [Modal](https://modal.com) serverless, and add a persistent memory layer (Modal Volume) so the RLM accumulates context across sessions.
 The result: plug it into Claude Code and the agent gains the ability to recursively reason over arbitrarily large contexts — and remember what it learned.

 ## What We Added on Top of RLM